-- 1. "Board" means the State Board of Elections. - 20 2.
-"Election Authority" means a county clerk or city or county board of election commissioners.
-21 - 3.
-"Election Jurisdiction" means (a) an entire county, in the case of a county in which no city board of election commissioners is located or which is under the jurisdiction of a county board of election commissioners; (b) the territorial jurisdiction of a city board of election commissioners; and (c)
+- 1. "Board" means the State Board of Elections. - 2.
+"Election Authority" means a county clerk or city or county board of election commissioners. - 3.
+"Election Jurisdiction" means (a) an entire county, in the case of a county in which no city board of election commissioners is located or which is under the jurisdiction of a county board of election commissioners; (b) the territorial jurisdiction of a city board of election commissioners; and (c) the territory in a county outside of the jurisdiction of a city board of election commissioners.
+In each instance election jurisdiction shall be determined according to which election authority maintains the permanent registration records of qualified electors.

-- 1 the territory in a county outside of the jurisdiction of a city - 2 board of election commissioners.
-In each instance election - 3 jurisdiction shall be determined according to which election - 4 authority maintains the permanent registration records of - 5 qualified electors. - 4.
-"Proponents" means any person, association, committee, - 7 organization or other group, or their designated - 8 representatives, who advocate and cause the circulation and - 9 filing of petitions for a statewide advisory question of public - 10 policy or a proposed constitutional amendment for submission at - 11 a general election and who has registered with the Board as - 12 provided in this Act. - 5.
-"Opponents" means any person, association, committee, - 14 organization or other group, or their designated - 15 representatives, who oppose a statewide advisory question of - 16 public policy or a proposed constitutional amendment for - 17 submission at a general election and who have registered with - 18 the Board as provided in this Act. - 19 (Source: P.A.
-93-574, eff.
-8-21-03.) - 20 (10 ILCS 5/28-10) (from Ch.
-46, par.
-28-10) - Sec.
+- 4. "Proponents" means any person, association, committee, organization or other group, or their designated representatives, who advocate and cause the circulation and filing of petitions for a statewide advisory question of public policy or a proposed constitutional amendment for submission at a general election and who has registered with the Board as provided in this Act. - 5.
+"Opponents" means any person, association, committee, organization or other group, or their designated representatives, who oppose a statewide advisory question of public policy or a proposed constitutional amendment for submission at a general election and who have registered with the Board as provided in this Act.

+Sec.
 28-10.
-Upon receipt of an original petition for a - 22 proposed Constitutional amendment or statewide advisory public - 23 question, the designated Board staff shall examine the petition - 24 sheets in each election jurisdiction section for conformity - 25 with the single jurisdiction signature requirement prescribed in Section 28-9.
+Upon receipt of an original petition for a proposed Constitutional amendment or statewide advisory public question, the designated Board staff shall examine the petition sheets in each election jurisdiction section for conformity with the single jurisdiction signature requirement prescribed in Section 28-9.
 The Board staff shall determine from the name of the election jurisdiction printed at the top of the petition sheet or from the election jurisdiction of the circulator of that petition sheet, as the case may be, whether any signatures on that sheet are not in conformity.
-If any signatures are determined to be nonconforming, the Board staff shall prepare, for each election jurisdiction section, a list by page and line purported nonconforming signatures number of immediately transmit such lists to the Board Chairman and copies of such lists to the principal proponent of the proposed Constitutional amendment or statewide advisory public question, or the proponent's attorney, whichever is designated on the certificate attached to the petition, as provided in Section 10-8 of this Code.
+If any signatures are determined to be nonconforming, the Board staff shall prepare, for each election jurisdiction section, a list by page and line number of purported nonconforming signatures and shall immediately transmit such lists to the Board Chairman and copies of such lists to the principal proponent of the proposed Constitutional amendment or statewide advisory public question, or the proponent's attorney, whichever is designated on the certificate attached to the petition, as provided in Section 10-8 of this Code.

 On the 10th business day following the last day for petition filing, the Board shall conduct a hearing at which the proponents may present arguments and evidence as to the conformity of any purported nonconforming signatures.
 At the conclusion of the hearing the Board shall make a final determination with respect to each purported nonconforming signature.
-Any signatures on petition sheets in an election jurisdiction section finally determined to be nonconforming shall not be considered part of the petition for the purpose of the random sample verification and shall not be counted toward the minimum number of signatures required to qualify the proposed Constitutional amendment or statewide advisory public
+Any signatures on petition sheets in an election jurisdiction section finally determined to be nonconforming shall not be considered part of the petition for the purpose of the random sample verification and shall not be counted toward the minimum number of signatures required to qualify the proposed Constitutional amendment or statewide advisory public question for the ballot.